- Introduction to Stripe

 - Create a real account, but send test transactions through a separate system

-For example, in my “Effortless E-commerce with PHP and MySQL” book, I did one example that used PayPal, and all the test transactions go through PayPal’s “sandbox” using a test account, which is different than your real PayPal account.
+For example, in my “Effortless E-commerce with PHP and MySQL” book, I did one project that used PayPal, and all the test transactions go through PayPal’s “sandbox” using a test account, which is different than your real PayPal account.
 When it’s time to go live, you then switch your code to use the real PayPal and your real account.
 For another example in that book, Authorize.net was used.
 Authorize.net allows you to create a real account and use it in testing mode, or create a test account without ever creating a live account.
 (Stripe didn’t exist at the time I wrote the book, although I now cover Stripe in the second edition of “Effortless E-commerce with PHP and MySQL“.)

 So how do you create a test account in Stripe?
 Well, the first thing you’ll want to decide is whether you want an account at all.
 Wait…what?

-You can try out Stripe—live (although not taking real payments)—without ever creating an account, providing your email address, etc.
+You can try out Stripe—live (although not taking real payments)—without ever creating an account, providing your email address, etc. How great is that?

 Creating a Test Account